emclayburn/Hockey_site/index.md

 ## So what?

-Looking at this data, we can see that Robert Thomas is a higher goal scorer than expected.
-Robert Thomas isn't just any center, he's the engine of the Blues' top line, facilitating plays, setting up teammates, and creating scoring chances as a high rate.
-If you want to do this analysis for your favorite players, just replace Robert Thomas with their name, such as Quinn Hughes!
-But, if you're smart, Robert Thomas is your favorite player.
+Looking at this data, we can see that **Robert Thomas** is a higher goal scorer than expected. **Robert Thomas** isn't just any center, he's the engine of the Blues' top line, facilitating plays, setting up teammates, and creating scoring chances as a high rate.
+If you want to do this analysis for your favorite players, just replace **Robert Thomas** with their name, such as **Quinn Hughes**!
+But, if you're smart, **Robert Thomas** is your favorite player.

 <div align="center">
   <iframe width="800" height="450"